vlsi/pgjdbc-parent-poms/README.md

 <img src="http://developer.postgresql.org/~josh/graphics/logos/elephant-64.png" />

+# ARCHIVAL NOTICE

+The repository is archived, and it is **no longer used**.

 # Parent poms for PostgreSQL JDBC driver

 [![Build Status](https://travis-ci.org/pgjdbc/pgjdbc-parent-poms.png)](https://travis-ci.org/pgjdbc/pgjdbc-parent-poms)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.postgresql/pgjdbc-versions/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.postgresql/pgjdbc-versions)

-This repository includes maven parent poms that are used by PostgreSQL JDBC driver.
+This repository includes Maven parent poms that are were by PostgreSQL JDBC driver REL9.4.1207..REL42.2.12.

+As pgjdbc switched to Gradle, this repository is no longer used.

 ## Info